daehli/sandbox/botpress-ledger/README.md

 ### Date

-We are using a library call chrono for endling data format in your request.
+We are using a library call chrono for handling data format in your request.

 **What you can do**